takemobiteam/takemobi-test.github.io/docs/index.md

 - An error may be sent immediately after the booking is received, if the booking could not be stored.
 - If the booking can be stored but an error occurs later during planning, the error will be sent when planning occurs.

+**Open Questions:**

+- (Jamie) How does it work if multiple errors are applicable?
+We return only the first one?
+Or the list of all applicable?
+Is it the same for bookings vs APIs?
+- (Jamie) Check whether fields we don't use will throw an error if not included